 - Environmentally responsible and fuel efficient

 - If you don't have railroad tracks at your facility, coordination with trucks for first- and last-mile shipping may be needed

 - Very small shipments often do not yield tremendous cost savings

-Rail is considered one of the most cost effective modes of transportation, especially for large volumes traveling long distances.
-Due to its ability to move major quantities at one time, rail has a lower cost-per-ton-mile (the cost of moving one ton one mile) than truck.
+Rail shipping is considered one of the most cost-effective modes of transportation, especially for large volumes traveling long distances.
+Due to its ability to move major quantities of freight at one time, rail shipping has a lower cost-per-ton-mile (the cost of moving one ton of freight one mile) than truck shipping.
 In fact, a train requires less energy to move from Point A to Point B and can carry the freight equivalent of 300 trucks.

 When you think about basic physics, the amount of energy needed to move a truck or train is related to the amount of rolling and air friction.
 A turning steel wheel in contact with steel rail produces a significantly smaller amount of rolling friction than a rolling rubber truck tire in contact with asphalt or pavement.
 There is less air friction on trains, too, because rail cars are connected and all cars ride together in the draft of a single locomotive.
 Each truck traveling over the road must independently fight air friction, which, in turn, expends more energy and uses up more fuel.